-In case of any doubt, refer to the safety data sheet (SDS).
+Refer to the safety data sheet (SDS) for first aid measures.

-9. MANAGEMENT
+9. Management

-The management shall appoint a sufficient number of well-instructed personnel to manage, to supervise and to handle the HP.
+The management shall appoint a sufficient number of well instructed personnel to manage, to supervise and to handle the hydrogen peroxide.

-The management shall
+The management shall:

-- provide the technical means and facilities to store the HP in a correct and safe manner, - provide accurate and unambiguous instructions for proper handling of HP, - ensure adequate and sufficient maintenance, inspections and operating procedures, - ensure emergency and fire-fighting plans.
+- provide the technical means and facilities to store the hydrogen peroxide in a correct and safe manner, - provide accurate and unambiguous instructions for proper handling of hydrogen peroxide, - ensure adequate and sufficient maintenance, inspections and operating procedures, - ensure emergency and fire fighting plans.

-The management shall audit the above mentioned elements regularly.
+The management shall audit the above-mentioned elements regularly.
 Accidents or incidents shall be effectively investigated.
 Corrective actions must be implemented, their efficiency must be checked afterwards.